mreichba/todo_exponential/README.md

 - Todos persist only for the current server session per the spec.
 - Styling sticks to Tailwind primitives (no shadcn/shimmer) to keep the code readable.
 - Mutations flow through the `/api/todos` route, and client helpers in `app/actions.ts` call into it.

+## Shortcuts

+- Utilization of VSCode with Codex